Compare Drupal Hosting

-For Drupal to work, you need to provide the information of where your database is going to be.
+For Drupal to work, you need to provide the information about where your database is going to be.
 For this, you need to create your settings.php file to store this vital bit of information.

 Following your settings.php file, you need to create your empty database.
-Your database can be created using MySQL, phpMyAdmin or even using the command line.
+Your database can be created using MySQL, phpMyAdmin, or even using the command line.
 It’s best to ask your host about this, depending on your options.

 In order to successfully launch your installation and be prepared, you must set up a web server.
 Once this is done, you are ready to run the installation script.

 Great, you got this far.
 Running the installation script is the simplest part.
 Looking like a conventional installer, it’s fairly straightforward with a handful of options to choose from while setting up.

 Support For Installation